Maulei41/Pose-Monitor/README.md

 ```

 ## For self-training classification model in local environment
+please download the .zip file and extract it
 ## Install
 please make sure to use pip install the following lirbaries into your IDE:
 ```shell